Last Updated on October 15, 2020 by Inspire Malibu

-Connect, Communicate and Care drives the theme of this year’s World Suicide Prevention Day.
-For the last 13 years the International Association for Suicide Prevention (IASP) and the World Health Organization (WHO) have designated September 10th as a day to raise global awareness surrounding this complex issue.
+Take a Minute, Change a Life drives the theme of this year’s World Suicide Prevention Day.
+For the last 18 years (since 2003) the International Association for Suicide Prevention (IASP) and the World Health Organization (WHO) have designated September 10th as a day to raise global awareness surrounding this complex issue.
 Countries, states, cities and communities can all use effective prevention measures to save lives.

 What Are the Suicide Statistics in the United States and Around the World?

 - Worldwide, an estimated 800,000 people a year dies from suicide.
 That’s one person every 40 seconds. according to the WHO